pjsilvestre/CS157A-21/Project_Proposal.md

 The application should be able to be installed, uninstalled, or reinstalled into a target environment.

 ### Responsive Design
-The application's graphical user interface should be able to adapt to different webpage environments, specifically, responding to the display size of a users PC, from mobile to desktop.
+The application's graphical user interface should be able to adapt to different webpage environments, specifically, responding to the display size of a users PC, from laptops to desktops.